Barmanou

 He later researched the Barmanou extensively in the 1990s, but was murdered in Afghanistan in 2002.
 Loren Coleman wrote that he "collected more than fifty firsthand sighting accounts, and all eyewitnesses recognized the reconstruction of Heuvelman's homo pongoides ["apelike man"—i.e., a living Neanderthal.].
 They picked out homo pongoides as their match to Barmanu from Magraner's ID kit of drawings of apes, fossil men, aboriginals, monkeys, and the Minnesota Iceman."

-In May 1994, during a search in Shishi Kuh valley, Chitral, the cryptologists Jordi Margraner, Anne Mallasseand, and another associate reported that once during a late evening they heard unusual guttural sounds, which only a primitive voice-box could have produced.
-No further progress could be made.
+In May 1994, during a search in the Shishikoh valley, Chitral, cryptozoologists Jordi Magraner, Anne Mallasseand, and another associate reported that they heard unusual guttural sounds late one evening, and it was alleged that only a primitive voice box could have produced these vocalizations.
+Reportedly, no further progress could be made in pursuing the sounds to their source due to the late hour.